joyglitch/FinalProject3130/README.md

 In our best interest, the objective of this project is to use and examine the [populationGrowthModel](https://github.com/adityadua24/populationGrowthModel) for its system behaviour (i.e., interactions between the various species), as well as identify any strengths, weaknesses, and limitations of the model.

 The [populationGrowthModel](https://github.com/adityadua24/populationGrowthModel), made by Aditya Dua, is a simulation of three species inhabiting a forest together.
 The interactions between the species are pre-established, which impacts their population and chance of survival.
-The project is written in MATLAB, so the model should be opened in MATLAB for execution.
+The project is orginally written in MATLAB, so the model is converted to run in Python for execution.

 ## Procedure
 The following scenarios will be tested with the project model: